Spicy Spanish Rice

 - 2 cans (10 ounces each) diced tomatoes and green chilies, undrained

 - 2 tablespoons minced fresh cilantro, optional

-- In a greased 2-qt. baking dish, combine the rice, onion, olives, cumin, tomatoes, water and oil.
-Cover and bake at 350° for 45 minutes.
+- Preheat oven to 350°.
+In a greased 2-qt. baking dish, combine rice, onion, olives, cumin, tomatoes, water and oil.
+Cover and bake 45 minutes.

-Originally published as Spicy Spanish Rice in Country Extra January 2007, p49
+Originally published as Spicy Rice Ole in Country Extra January 2007

 Delicious rice dish.
 Wife loves olives, so we added some extra, and cilantro is a must.
 Not really all that spicy, but just enough for us, and we usually like really spicy dishes.
 Look forward to making this again!